yellow wood sorrrell also known as Creeping Oxalis

 Creeping oxalis (Oxalis corniculata) is an annual or sometime perennial herb.
 It is also known as Yellow Wood Sorrel or Wood Sorrel, and is often mistaken for White Clover but has some distinct differences.

-Reasons Why Creeping Oxalis is a Problem in Turfgrass.
+Why is Creeping Oxalis a Problem Weed.

 • Once it establishes Oxalis corniculata rapidly spreads.